TECHNOLOGY DOMAIN

 • Manufacture and construct a printed circuit board, vehicle chassis, gearbox

-• Program the vehicle to follow remote instructions using the Arduino microcontroller.
+• Program the vehicle to follow remote instructions using the Arduino microcontroller or ESC receiver combo

 Where can this take me?